-In responding to Government objectives of facilitating the delivery of self-build homes and starter homes the Council have considered that some limited provision of these could represent acceptable development within the Green Belt, but only where they represent limited infill opportunities within existing ribbon developments and complement the existing street scene.
+In responding to Government objectives of facilitating the delivery of self-build homes and starter homes the Council have considered that some limited provision of these could, in accordance with national Green Belt policy, represent acceptable development within the Green Belt, but only where they represent limited infill opportunities within existing ribbon developments and complement the existing street scene.
 In addition proposals will only be acceptable where they do not negatively impact on the openness of the wider Green Belt or the integrity of its character and surrounding land uses.
-Every effort should also be taken to deliver high quality homes which have regard to the Council's SUE design guidance and which complements the surrounding area.
+Every effort should also be taken to deliver high quality homes which have regard to the Council's SUE design guidance (as appropriate) and which complements the surrounding area.